List of Transjakarta corridors: Main BRT corridors

 Transjakarta serves 14 operational main BRT corridors with 5 more are planned.
 All main BRT corridors use high-floor BRT stations and high-floor BRT buses.
 The first corridor, Corridor 1, began operation at February 2004.
 The latest, Corridor 14, started operation in November 2023.
 All main BRT corridors run 24 hours a day (as opposed to 05:00-22:00 for most other Transjakarta services).
 Services that run between 22:00-05:00 are called AMARI (Angkutan Malam Hari).
 All stations (except Corridor 13's CBD Ciledug) open 24 hours a day and all main corridors serving the same stations and route round the clock (except Corridors 12 and 13 which are cut short during AMARI hours).

-Stations marked in italic are temporarily closed/skipped until further notice due to various upgrading works or new planned stations.